 The story carried on in the fashion of a classic fairy tale.
 Happy endings all around.

 We, as people and as Jews, each have a personal mission statement in this world.
 And when we were born, G-d tasked us with achieving it; we do this by manning our individual guard posts.

 But what happens when we wander away or get lost?
-What happens when we imagine that imitating the other guards will get us promotions?
+What happens when we imagine that imitating others will get us promotions and act on it?
 Worst of all, what happens when we turn preachy and begin lecturing other people on how to do their jobs?
 We've essentially, for however long or short a time, abandoned our personal missions.

 When each of us focuses on our personal task i.e. creating G-d awareness in our own unique way, the city i.e. this world, remains tranquil and unmolested.
 However, if we do abandon our posts, we run the risk of a stranger breaching the walls and wreaking havoc.

 How do we begin the process of discovering (or, as the case may be, rediscovering) our personal missions?